mvellandi/journal-old/_posts/2010-12-07-nathan-shedroff-meaningful-innovation-marketing-design.md

 ---
-title: Meaningful Innovation for Marketing and Design &#8211; Nathan Shedroff
+title: "Meaningful Innovation for Marketing and Design: Nathan Shedroff"
+layout: post
 date: 2010-12-07T09:00:08+00:00
 author: Mario Vellandi
-layout: post
 description:
   - For higher affinity and eco-effectiveness (assuming eventual replacement), designers and marketers should strive for appealing to identity and meaning
 categories: